What Are Training Zones? How to Calculate & Use Them

 What Are Training Zones?

 Training zones are a range of intensities that are typically expressed as a % of your max, either heart rate (HRmax) or VO2max.
-These aren’t just random or arbitrary values; they represent unique physiological states your body enters when you exercise.
+These aren’t just random or arbitrary values; they represent unique 'physiological states' your body enters into when you exercise.

 How Many Training Zones Are There?

-This means each zone represents a unique physiological state that is personalised to your own physiology — they are not based on arbitrary boundaries based on % estimates.
+So, this means that each zone represents a unique 'physiological state' that is personalised to each person's own unique physiology.
+They are not based on arbitrary boundaries based on percentages or 1-10 estimates.

 1. First Metabolic Threshold (MT1)